andreiseverin/AG-location-creator/README.md

  ## Database download - over 3100 maps

- Go to [Releases](https://github.com/andreiseverin/AG-location-creator/releases/tag/v1.0) and download the database that work with your client.
+ Go to [Releases](https://github.com/andreiseverin/AG-location-creator/releases/tag/v1.0) and download the database that works with your client.

  ## How it works